 - Oates, Joan, Augusta McMahon, Philip Karsgaard, Salam Al Quntar, and Jason Ur.
 2007.
 Early Mesopotamian urbanism: A new view from the North.
 Antiquity 81 (2007): 585–600.

 - Habuba Kabira has been described as a near-exact footprint of southern Mesopotamian cities due to its material culture resembling that region's items.
 See Strommenger, Eva.
 1980.
 "Habiba Kabira: Eine Stadt Vor 5000 Jahren: Ausgrabungen Der Deutschen Orient-Gesellschaft Am Euphrat in Habuba Kabira, Syrien."
 Sendschrift Der Deutschen Orient-Gesellschaft 12.
 Mainz am Rhein: von Zabern.

 - Hamblin, William James.
 2006.
 Warfare in the Ancient Near East to 1600 BC: Holy Warriors at the Dawn of History: Warfare and History.
 London ; New York: Routledge.

 - See Baizerman, Michael.
 2015.
 Dawn and Sunset: A Tale of the Oldest Cities in the Near East.

-- For a discussion on the material culture of the Uruk period and how it could represent social complexity and inequality see: Postgate, John Nicholas.
+- For a discussion on the Uruk period's material culture and how it could represent social complexity and inequality, see: Postgate, John Nicholas.
 2004.
 Artefacts of Complexity: Tracking the Uruk in the Near East.
 Reprinted.
 Iraq Archaeological Reports 5.
 Cambridge: Univ.
 Press.

 - For a discussion on perpetuating social inequality through inheritance see: D’Souza, V. 1981.
 Inequality and Its Perpetuation: A Theory of Social Stratification.
 Manohar: New Delhi.